JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/rider-essentials/refactoring/index.md

 Some [refactorings can be applied without invoking any commands](https://www.jetbrains.com/help/rider/Refactorings__Inplace_Refactorings.html).
-If Rider detects that a code change could be an intention to refactor the code, the **Refactor This** action appears on the eft-hand side of the editor.
+If Rider detects that a code change could be an intention to refactor the code, the **Refactor This** action appears on the left-hand side of the editor.
 You can use this action to apply the refactoring solution-wide.

 ### See Also